DCalhas/eeg-to-fmri/README.md

 ## How do I test this research on my dataset?

 Testing a new dataset on this framework should not be too difficult.
 Do the following (in the order you feel most comfortable):
-- define the number of individuals, **n_individuals_NEW**, that your dataset contains, this can be done in the [data_utils.py](https://github.com/DCalhas/eeg_to_fmri/blob/0c634384faa79c7f7289aa7ec1af9b04dac92ebc/src/utils/data_utils.py#L32) file;
+- define the number of individuals, **n_individuals_NEW**, that your dataset contains, this can be done in the data_utils.py file;
-- additionally you may define new variables in the [data_utils.py](https://github.com/DCalhas/eeg_to_fmri/blob/0c634384faa79c7f7289aa7ec1af9b04dac92ebc/src/utils/data_utils.py) file, corresponding to **n_individuals_train_NEW** and **n_individuals_test_NEW**, which refer to the number of individuals used for the training and testing set, respectively;
+- additionally you may define new variables in the data_utils.py file, corresponding to **n_individuals_train_NEW** and **n_individuals_test_NEW**, which refer to the number of individuals used for the training and testing set, respectively;
-- define **dataset_NEW** variable in the [fmri_utils.py](https://github.com/DCalhas/eeg_to_fmri/blob/0c634384faa79c7f7289aa7ec1af9b04dac92ebc/src/utils/eeg_utils.py#L47) and [eeg_utils.py](https://github.com/DCalhas/eeg_to_fmri/blob/0c634384faa79c7f7289aa7ec1af9b04dac92ebc/src/utils/fmri_utils.py#L43) files.
+- define **dataset_NEW** variable in the fmri_utils.py and eeg_utils.py files.
 At this point you might be thinking: "Why is this guy defining the same variable in two different places?", well he ain't too smart tbh and he lazy af;
-- define the frequency, **fs_NEW**, at which the EEG recording was sampled, this can be done in the [eeg_utils.py](https://github.com/DCalhas/eeg_to_fmri/blob/0c634384faa79c7f7289aa7ec1af9b04dac92ebc/src/utils/eeg_utils.py#L38) file;
+- define the frequency, **fs_NEW**, at which the EEG recording was sampled, this can be done in the eeg_utils.py file;
-- define the Time Response, **TR_NEW**, at which each fMRI volume was sampled, this can be done in the [fmri_utils.py](https://github.com/DCalhas/eeg_to_fmri/blob/0c634384faa79c7f7289aa7ec1af9b04dac92ebc/src/utils/fmri_utils.py#L27);
+- define the Time Response, **TR_NEW**, at which each fMRI volume was sampled, this can be done in the fmri_utils.py;
 - additionally, you might want to define the list of channels (if your EEG electrode setup follows the [10-20 system](https://en.wikipedia.org/wiki/10%E2%80%9320_system_(EEG))), to retrieve more advanced analysis, such as EEG electrode relevance.
-This should be done in the beginning of the [eeg_utils.py](https://github.com/DCalhas/eeg_to_fmri/blob/0c634384faa79c7f7289aa7ec1af9b04dac92ebc/src/utils/eeg_utils.py) file;
+This should be done in the beginning of the eeg_utils.py file;
-- last, but no least, comes the time to implement the two functions that read the EEG and fMRI recordings, corresponding to **get_eeg_instance_NEW**, at [eeg_utils.py](https://github.com/DCalhas/eeg_to_fmri/blob/0c634384faa79c7f7289aa7ec1af9b04dac92ebc/src/utils/eeg_utils.py#L171), and **get_indviduals_path_NEW**, at [fmri_utils.py](https://github.com/DCalhas/eeg_to_fmri/blob/0c634384faa79c7f7289aa7ec1af9b04dac92ebc/src/utils/fmri_utils.py#L299);
+- last, but no least, comes the time to implement the two functions that read the EEG and fMRI recordings, corresponding to **get_eeg_instance_NEW**, at eeg_utils.py, and **get_indviduals_path_NEW**, at fmri_utils.py;

-In addition to reading the rest of this section, which helps you setting up your data, you also have available two blog posts:

-- [EEG recording to fMRI volume](https://dcalhas.github.io/eeg_to_fmri/blog/EEG_fMRI.html): goes over an example on how to operate with a simultaneous EEG and fMRI dataset and creates a model that synthesizes fMRI from EEG;
-- [Classification on EEG only datasets](https://dcalhas.github.io/eeg_to_fmri/blog/Sinusoid_separation.html): this one picks up on the previous blog post and uses the pretrained model (that synthesizes fMRI from EEG), and shows you how to create an fMRI view of an EEG instance and classify it.

 ### Dataset structure